PrismaticFlower/swbf-unmunge/readme.md

 Object Definitions | Recovered nearly perfectly.
 Config Files (*.fx, *,sky, etc) | Depending on the file type, recovered perfectly or for certain types poorly.
 In all cases the name of the file is not recovered.
 Textures | Recovered nearly perfectly.
-World Info | For SWBFII most world info is recovered in a good quality fashion, SWBF has issues I have yet to work through.
+World Info | Most world info is recovered in a good quality fashion.
+There may be issues with the positioning of objects and the like however.
-Path Planning | For SWBFII all info is recovered except dynamic pathing groups and path weights.
+Path Planning | All info is recovered except dynamic pathing groups and path weights.
-Terrain | Height, colour and various settings is recovered however due to my lack of understanding of the `*.ter` format used by the editor I currently can not do better.
-Maybe in the future.
+Terrain | Height, colour, most texture info and some limited water info is recovered.
+Terrain cuts and foliage are still not recovered.
 Models | Recovered mostly.
 The recovered collision mesh for models is rejected by the munger and other things like material information may be wrong.
 Localization | Barely recovered, it will save a dump of the hash keys and their values while also saving the munged chunk as well.